 Requirements for passengers travelling to Hong Kong from high-risk places

-Travellers who have stayed in Bangladesh, India, Indonesia, Nepal, Pakistan, the Philippines, South Africa, Kazakhstan, USA and Ethiopia (effective 28 August 2020) for 14 days before boarding a flight to Hong Kong are required to present the following documents during check-in:
+Travellers who have stayed in Bangladesh, Belgium, Ethiopia, France, India, Indonesia, Kazakhstan, Nepal, Pakistan, Russia, the Philippines, South Africa, Turkey, UK and USA (Ecuador and Germany from 28 November 2020) for 14 days before boarding a flight to Hong Kong are required to present the following documents during check-in:

 1. A test report in English or Chinese issued by a laboratory or healthcare institution with the name of the relevant traveller identical to his/her valid travel document to show that (template):